Variational Inference for Sparse Gaussian Process Modulated Hawkes Process: Introduction

 \section{Introduction}

-The Hawkes process \citep{hawkes1971} is particularly useful to model self-exciting point data -- i.e., when the occurrence of a point increases the likelihood of occurrence of new points.
-The process is parametrised using a background intensity $\mu$, and a triggering kernel $\phi$.
-The Hawkes process can be alternatively represented as a cluster of Poisson processes~\citep{hawkes1974cluster}, where immigrant points are generated following a Poisson process with an intensity $\mu$ (denoted as PP($\mu$)), and every existing point triggers new points following a Poisson process PP($\phi$).
-Points can therefore be structured into clusters -- also known as the branching structure --, where each cluster contains a point and its direct offsprings.
-The triggering kernel $\phi$ is shared among all cluster Poisson processes relating to a Hawkes process, and it determines the overall behavior of the process.
-Consequently, designing the kernel functions is of utmost importance for employing the Hawkes process to a new application, and its study has attracted much attention.
+The Hawkes process (HP) \citep{hawkes1971} is particularly useful to model self-exciting point data -- i.e., when the occurrence of a point increases the likelihood of occurrence of new points.
+The process is parameterized using a background intensity $\mu$, and a triggering kernel $\phi$.
+The Hawkes process can be alternatively represented as a cluster of Poisson processes (PPes) \citep{hawkes1974cluster}.
+In the cluster, a PP with an intensity $\mu$ (denoted as PP($\mu$)) generates immigrant points which are considered to arrive in the system from the outside, and every existing point triggers offspring points, which are generated internally through the self-excitement, following a PP($\phi$).
+Points can therefore be structured into clusters where each cluster contains either a point and its direct offspring or the background process (an example is shown in Fig. \ref{fig:poisson-cluster}).
+Connecting all points using the triggering relations yields a tree structure, which is called the branching structure (an example is shown in Fig. \ref{fig:branching-structure} corresponding to Fig.\ref{fig:poisson-cluster}).
+With the branching structure, we can decompose the HP into a cluster of PPes.
+The triggering kernel $\phi$ is shared among all cluster Poisson processes relating to a HP, and it determines the overall behavior of the process.
+Consequently, designing the kernel functions is of utmost importance for employing the HP to a new application, and its study has attracted much attention.

+\textbf{Prior non-parametric frequentist solutions.} In the case in which the optimal triggering kernel for a particular application is unknown, a typical solution is to express it using a non-parametric form, such as the work of \citet{lewis2011nonparametric}; \citet{zhou2013learning}; \citet{bacry2014second}; \citet{eichler2017graphical}.
+These are all frequentist methods and among them, the Wiener-Hoef equation based method \citep{bacry2014second} enjoys linear time complexity.
+Our method has a similar advantage of linear time complexity per iteration.
+The Euler-Lagrange equation based solutions \citep{lewis2011nonparametric,zhou2013learning} require discretizing the input domain so they face a problem of poorly scaling with the dimension of the domain.
+The same problem is also faced by \citet{eichler2017graphical}'s discretization based method.
+In contrast, our method requires no dixscretization so enjoys scalability with the dimension of the domain.